vishnuxprasad/WriteImprov/README.md

 [Grammarly SDK editor](https://developer.grammarly.com/) was utilized for further enhancing the **Grammar Correction** feature.

 Link  for reference regarding [distilbart-cnn-12-6](https://huggingface.co/sshleifer/distilbart-cnn-12-6) model used for **Text Summarization**.
-...

 ## Frontend

 The frontend of WriteImprov is built using HTML, CSS, and JavaScript.
 It provides a user-friendly interface for interacting with the backend features.
-...

 ## Usage

 1. Install the necessary dependencies and libraries.
+   - Refer to the `dependancies-libraries.txt` file within the repository for more information..

+2. Run the `backend.py` file to set up the server.
    - For initial setup the models will be downloaded (if not available locally).
 Refer [Manage huggingface_hub  cache-system](https://huggingface.co/docs/huggingface_hub/guides/manage-cache) for more details.

-2. Run the `backend.py` file to set up the server.
    - Once server is set up, access the WriteImprov web application by  opening `http://localhost:1000` in your web browser.

 3. Use the navigation menu to select the desired feature: